marcschuler/pepito-mastodon/README.md

-# Mastodon Service for Pepito API
+# Mastodon Service for Pépito API

 A mastodon client for the [Pépito-API](https://github.com/Clement87/Pepito-API?).